 The workers’ compensation claim filing process might appear straightforward at first, but the average injured worker is likely to face numerous challenges if they try to undergo this process on their own.
 For example, you could encounter resistance from your employer or even illegal retaliation and not know how to respond appropriately.
 It’s also possible that the workers’ compensation physician will deliver an unsatisfactory disability rating that you do not believe accurately characterizes your condition.
 It is also possible for the workers’ compensation insurance carrier to deny your claim unfairly or deliver a determination of benefits that does not adequately suit your needs.

 When you have an experienced Newton workers’ compensation attorney handling your case, you are far less likely to encounter these issues, but if you do, you will be prepared to address them effectively.
-Helton, Cody & Associates, PLLC, can assist you with every aspect of your claim filing process, helping you secure a fair determination of benefits that provides the compensation you legally deserve for your workplace injury.
+Law Office of Lyndon R. Helton, PLLC, can assist you with every aspect of your claim filing process, helping you secure a fair determination of benefits that provides the compensation you legally deserve for your workplace injury.

 North Carolina’s workers’ compensation laws generally prevent injured workers from suing their employees for their workplace injuries, but there are exceptions to this rule.
 If your employer does not have workers’ compensation insurance as required by law, this will enable you to file a civil suit against them to recover the damages you suffered from your injury at work.
 Additionally, the employer would face other legal penalties for violating state workers’ compensation laws.
 If a third party caused your workplace injury, you would have the right to file a claim for workers’ compensation benefits; you would also have the right to file a third-party personal injury claim to recover any outstanding damages that workers’ compensation insurance does not cover.

 Ultimately, you have a higher chance of maximizing your recovery from a workplace injury when you have a Newton workers’ compensation attorney representing you.
 The sooner you connect with legal counsel you can trust, the sooner you can start working toward recovery with confidence.
-The attorneys at Helton, Cody & Associates, PLLC, take a client-focused approach to legal counsel, helping each individual client fully understand their rights and legal options when it comes to recovering from workplace injuries.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, take a client-focused approach to legal counsel, helping each individual client fully understand their rights and legal options when it comes to recovering from workplace injuries.
 In addition, we will help you approach the claim filing process with confidence and address any issues that arise on your behalf.

 A: North Carolina’s workers’ compensation laws cap disability benefits at 500 weeks in most cases.
 However, if the injured worker can prove they are severely disabled from their workplace injury and require further disability benefits, this cap can be removed, and they can continue receiving benefits for longer.
 The exact time that benefits last depends on the specific details of the case.